Manager uses multiple methods to discover machines on the network for remote control and monitoring purposes. You can control how Manager

 Click a link to jump to the discussion about each page:

-Computer List Enumeration...
+Computer Enumeration...

-If you choose Options -> Network Options -> Computer List Enumeration... from Manager's menu, you'll see a dialog with the following settings:
+If you choose Options -> Network Options -> Computer Enumeration... from Manager's menu, you'll see a dialog with the following settings:

 These options control how Manager populates the Domains and Workgroups list on the Tree pane of the display when discovering machines from